thalescpl-io/ciphertrust-manager-prometheus-grafana-example/README.md

   a single node in a clustered system such as various lags(replay, write, sent and flush) and their sizes, catchup interval, apply rate, connect time, uptime for the connection, whether replication is blocked and whether a node is connected.

-The cluster metrics are available in CipherTrust Manager version 2.10.0 or higher.
+  Cluster metrics requries CipherTrust Manager version 2.10.0 or higher.

 - CipherTrust Manager KMIP

   This dashboard shows the statistics for the various KMIP key management operations like create, register, activate etc. The dashboard displays total number of and rate of successful and failed for each KMIP key management operation.

-  This dashboard is available in CipherTrust Manager version 2.11.0 or higher.
+  KMIP metrics requires CipherTrust Manager version 2.11.0 or higher.

 - CipherTrust Manager NAE

   This dashboard shows the statistics for the various NAE key management and crypto operations like Key Generate, Authenticate, Key Delete etc. The dashboard displays total number of and rate of successful and failed for each NAE-XML operations.
 This dashboard also shows statistics about the NAE protocol with information such as response time and processing time.

-  This dashboard is available in CipherTrust Manager version 2.11.0 or higher.
+  NAE metrics requires CipherTrust Manager version 2.11.0 or higher.

 - CipherTrust Manager CTE Resources

   This dashboard shows the statistics for the various CTE Resources like CTE Clients, CTE Groups and CTE Clients Health Status.
 The dashboard displays total number of operation performed in respective to CTE Clients and Group.

-  This dashboard is available in CipherTrust Manager version 2.12.0 or higher.
+  CTE resoures metrics requires CipherTrust Manager version 2.12.0 or higher.